Affiliate links on Android Authority may earn us a commission. Learn more.

 The Nord N20 is a basic budget phone with some questionable downgrades and a poor software support guarantee.

 You’d do just as well to seek out unlocked models if possible.
-The Samsung Galaxy A32 5G ($269), which, aside from processing power and a slight hit in charging speeds, is an all-around more reliable daily driver that will be supported for much longer.
-Then there’s the newer Galaxy A33 5G (~$300), which offers even more than its predecessor.
-It’s not officially available in the US, but you can get the international model on Amazon.
-Alternatively, if you can push your budget a little further, the Google Pixel 6a ($449) and Samsung Galaxy A53 5G ($449) are huge upgrades that are worth the extra money.
+The Samsung Galaxy A32 5G ($157.80), which, aside from processing power and a slight hit in charging speeds, is an all-around more reliable daily driver that will be supported for much longer.
+Alternatively, if you can push your budget a little further, the Google Pixel 7a ($499) and Samsung Galaxy A54 5G ($449) are massive upgrades that are worth the extra money.